MiddletonRobotics/FRCMinotaur2019/README.md

 # FRCMinotaur2019
 Private repo for 2019 Team 1369 code.
+### DELETE THE FOLDER FOR THE OLD REPO BEFORE CLONING THIS ONE

 ## Setup
 To use with git bash, choose a folder to clone into, then run: